-We hope the following information is helpful to you as you relocate to Madison.
-If you have any questions, please feel free to contact the the NTP office or current graduate students.
+We hope the following information is helpful to you as you relocate to Madison and adjust to the Neuroscience Training Program.
+If you have any questions or concerns, please feel free to contact the NTP office at ntp@mailplus.wisc.edu or current graduate students.

 This is an accordion element with a series of buttons that open and close related content panels.